grahamlaye/nirvanaLabs/README.md

 ## Pre-Reqs

-- You have read and understood the Qredo API Security Best Practices document [here](https://developers.qredo.com/developer-guides/qredo-api/security-best-practices).
 - You have a Nirvana Labs account.
 Open [here](https://nirvanalabs.io/).
 - You have entered a payment method [here](https://nirvanalabs.io/cloud).
 - You have successfully provisioned an Avalanche Mainnet node [here](https://nirvanalabs.io/dashboard/nodes).